 - Our editor provides up to five questions prior to the interview.
 Alternatively, you can provide your own questions for our editor to ask.
 Please note that there can be no more than 5 questions.
 This ensures that the interview sticks to around the 10-minute mark.

 - We will not send you a preview before the interviews are live on our sites.
-To make sure you know exactly what the end product will look like, it's suggested that the PR person stay on the Zoom call while the interview happens with their mic and camera off.
+To make sure you know exactly what the end product will look like, as previously mentioned it's suggested that the PR person or organiser stay on the Zoom call while the interview happens with their mic and camera off.

 - We cannot provide you with the raw video file of the interview, however, you are free to embed the YouTube video onto your sites and social media platforms.

-We expect each IT Jam to achieve 500 views on YouTube and 1,500 reads on our websites.
+We expect each IT Jam to achieve at least 500 views on YouTube and 1,500 reads on our websites.

-To keep the costs right down we have simplified the approach and are treating it like a contributed column.
+To keep the costs right down we have streamlined the process of producing IT Jams.

 Do you have an executive that would be ideal for a jam session?